-- One core course and one general course, OR - Two core courses in each area.
+- One core course and one general course, OR

+- Two core courses in each area.

+- Any higher level course with the same prefix may substitute.

 Any student who successfully completes a mathematics course for which one of the general education core course options in mathematics is an immediate prerequisite shall be considered to have completed the mathematics core.